 If you're sporting thick hair, waxing may be a better fit, but sugaring is lauded among fine-haired folks for its ease of use and promising results.
-We spoke to two waxing pros, Cindy Barshop, founder of VSpot Medi Spa and Rachael Gallo of Exhale Spa, to get the lowdown on how to make a sugar wax at home.
+We spoke to two waxing pros, Cindy Barshop, founder of VSpot Medi Spa, and Rachael Gallo of Exhale Spa, to get the lowdown on how to make sugar wax at home.

 Meet the Expert

 Keep scrolling to learn an expert-approved sugar wax recipe.

 "Sugar wax is an all-natural waxing solution that has been used for many years," says Gallo.
 "The benefits of sugar wax are the exfoliating and hydrating results, which are not typically found after waxing or shaving."
 While shaving can cause ingrown hairs in coarser hair types and hair grows back quickly, sugaring pulls from the root, leading to longer-lasting, more permanent hair reduction.
 According to Gallo, the results can last up to 28 days and can be done with ingredients you likely already have in your home.

 Click Play to Get an Easy DIY Sugar Wax Recipe